wvlet/airframe/docs/airspec.md

 ## Async Testing

-Since the version 22.5.0, AirSpec supports tests returning `Future[_]` values.
-Such async tests are useful, especially if your application needs to wait the completion of network requests, such as Ajax responses in Scala.js, RPC responses from a server, etc. If test specs returns `Future` values, AirSpec awaits the completion of async tests, so you don't need to write synchronization steps in your test code.
+Since the version 22.5.0, AirSpec supports tests returning `Future[_]` values and `Rx`.
+Such async tests are useful, especially if your application needs to wait the completion of network requests, such as Ajax responses in Scala.js, RPC responses from a server, etc. If test specs returns `Future` or `Rx` values, AirSpec awaits the completion of async tests, so you don't need to write synchronization steps in your test code.

 ```scala